segabl/pd2-chaos-mod/README.md

 **Time Out**
 Randomly selects a player to get put into civilian mode for a short time

+**Time Sink**
+Increases the remaining time on active drills, saws and hacks

 **Tremors**
 Shakes the screen periodically